DZT970525/ZitaoTech_Sofle/README.md

 - Enter layer 1 and press the encoder on the left split keyboard
 - Refresh the Bluetooth setting page on your device(You can turn on and off the bluetooth) and then you can pair the keyboard with your device again or with other devices on the same bluetooth channel.

+# How to make flash a new firmware and reset the keyboard [🔼](#contents)

+You can make the keyboard enter bootloader when the keyboard is connected with your PC and flash a new firmware to the keyboard.

+There is a reset button on the keyboard and you can use a pin to double tap the reset button within 500ms and the keyboard will enter bootloader.

+Now a new USB Disk will be found by your PC called nice!nano, you can drag the new uf2 firmware file into the USB disk and a new firmware will be flashed.

+If you have issues will bluetooth connect like you can't connect the keyboard anymore with your PC, you can first flash the reset firmware into the keyboard and re-flash the normal firmware and everything will be reset so you can connect the keyboard with your device again.

+You can find the firmware [here](https://github.com/DZT970525/ZitaoTech_Sofle/tree/main/Firmware)

 # Multi device connect [🔼](#contents)
 By default the keyboard can be paired with 4 devices at the same time and can be switched between them seamlessly.
 Here are the steps how to connect with devices: